 When designing an app there are tons of things you need to take into account.
 From front-end design to back-end efficiency, everything has to be in top order so that your app performs as intended.
 But, one of the aspects of app design that is often overlooked is onboarding.
 So, seeing that a surprising number of people don't even know what onboarding is, we will use this article to help you understand it, and give you app onboarding examples done right.

 Simply put, onboarding is the first impression that your app gives.
-Like all first impressions, onboarding is terribly important for user experience and adoption.
+Like all first impressions, onboarding is tremendously important for user experience and adoption.
 If done properly, onboarding will ease users into your app and ensure that they enjoy it from the first click.
 Mishandle it, and your users will feel uncomfortable while using the app, which usually makes them leave it altogether.